 Ptosis is a condition in which the upper eyelids appear lower or droopy giving the person a constantly tired appearance.
 For some individuals, ptosis occurs as a result of an eye injury or trauma while for others it may be hereditary.
 Eyelids can also droop with age.

-Read more about ptosis on our ptosis page.
+Read more about ptosis.

 What are the risks and side effects of eyelid surgery?

 Immediately after the surgery, patients may experience some minor swelling, redness, and discolorations around the eyes.
-This is a short-term and will typically subside in a few days.
+This is short-term and will typically subside in a few days.
 Other risks are discussed during your consultation and pre-operative appointments.